MicrosoftDocs/bot-docs/articles/bot-service-channels-reference.md

 ## Card action support by channel

 The following table shows the maximum number of suggested actions and card actions that a given channel supports.
-"None" indicates that the action type isn't supported in the channel.
+A value of "None" indicates that the action type isn't supported in the channel.

 | Channel                                | Suggested actions | Card actions |
 |:---------------------------------------|:-----------------:|:------------:|